ameliabedelia/fi_fsu/content/join/_index.md

 type: widget_page
 ---

-We will soon be moving to our new scientific home at **[Research Center Borstel - Leibniz Lung Center](https://fz-borstel.de/en/)**.
 The group is no longer accepting new members in Jena and all future hires will be based in Borstel (outside Hamburg).

 **We are currently recruiting the following roles:**